latchset/custodia/API.md

 Storing keys
 ------------

-A PUT operation withthe name of the key:
+A PUT operation with the name of the key:
 PUT /secrets/name/of/key

 The Content-Type MUST be 'application/json'